Case Study 04 · Dell IntelliAssist 2.0 · Dell Technologies

 Self-serve adoption

-on the new workspace
+on the new workspace, from pilot telemetry

 78%